Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

 - [UriRegexSanitizers](https://grep.app/search?q=UriRegexSanitizers&filter[repo][0]=Azure/azure-sdk-for-net)
 - [HeaderRegexSanitizers](https://grep.app/search?q=HeaderRegexSanitizers&filter[repo][0]=Azure/azure-sdk-for-net)

 _Note that when using any of the regex sanitizers, you must take care to ensure that the regex is specific enough to not match unintended values.
-When a regex is too broad and matches unintended values, this often manifests as the request or response being corrupted._
+When a regex is too broad and matches unintended values, this can result in the request or response being corrupted which may manifest in a `JsonReaderException`._

 ### Matching